 - .1 Intersections are isolation points for water mains.
-For instance, a fourway intersection with bisecting water mains would require four valves.
+For instance, a four-way intersection with bisecting water mains would require four valves.
 The number of valves required is dictated on the ability to isolate a water main. - .2 Main line valves are to be located outside of the street intersection in line with the cross street curb locations. - .3 On straight runs the maximum spacing for main line valves is 150 metres for commercial/industrial areas, and 250 metres for urban residential areas.
-This maximum spacing may be increased in residential areas with larger lot sizes as approved by the Engineer. - .4 For looped systems with close intersection spacing, main line and intersection valve spacing may be adjusted providing that adequate shut down capability is provided on the system without putting more than 30 customers out of service at any time. - .5 For cul-de-sacs looped through easements, a valve is required to separate the street and the easement and is to be located within the asphalt portion of the cu-de-sac bulb. - .6 Use gate valves for 300 mm water mains and smaller. - .7 Use butterfly valves for 350 mm water mains and larger.
+Based on lot size, the maximum and minimum spacing in residential areas may be adjusted by request of Halifax Water. - .4 For looped systems with close intersection spacing, main line and intersection valve spacing may be adjusted providing that adequate shut down capability is provided on the system without putting more than 30 customers out of service at any time. - .5 For cul-de-sacs looped through easements, a valve is required to separate the street and the easement and is to be located within the asphalt portion of the cu-de-sac bulb. - .6 Use gate valves for 300 mm water mains and smaller. - .7 Use butterfly valves for 350 mm water mains and larger.